Hiberno-English: Standard Irish English

-Overview of pronunciation and phonology
+Phonology

 The following charts list the vowels typical of each Irish English dialect as well as the several distinctive consonants of Irish English, according to the linguist Raymond Hickey.
 Phonological characteristics of overall Irish English are given as well as categorisations into five major divisions of Hiberno-English: Ulster; West and South-West Ireland; local Dublin; advanced Dublin; and supraregional (southern) Ireland.
 Features of mainstream non-local Dublin English fall on a range between what Hickey calls "local Dublin" and "advanced Dublin".

-Monophthongs
+Vowels

-The following monophthongs are defining characteristics of Irish English:
+The following vowel realisations are defining characteristics of Irish English: